-(c) Impairment of property, plant and equipment and right-of-use assets
+(e) Impairment of property, plant and equipment, right-of-use assets and other intangible assets

-The Group assesses whether there are any indicators of impairment for its property, plant and equipment and right-of-use assets at each reporting date.
-Property, plant and equipment and right-of-use assets are tested for impairment when there are indicators that the carrying amounts may not be recoverable.
-When value-in-use calculations are undertaken, management must estimate the expected future cash flows from the asset or cash-generating unit and choose a suitable discount rate in order to calculate the present value of those cash flows.
-The carrying amounts of property, plant and equipment and right-of-use assets are disclosed in Note 9 and Note 10 respectively to the financial statements.
+The Group assesses whether there are any indicators of impairment for its property, plant and equipment, right-ofuse assets and other intangible assets at each reporting date.
+Property, plant and equipment, right-of-use assets and other intangible assets are tested for impairment when there are indicators that the carrying amounts may not be recoverable.
+When value-in-use calculations are undertaken, management estimates the expected future cash flows from the asset or cash-generating unit and uses a suitable discount rate in order to calculate the present value of those cash flows.
+As at the end of financial year, the Group has assessed that there are no indications of impairment noted for property, plant and equipment, right-of-use assets and other intangible assets.
+The carrying amounts of property, plant and equipment, right-of-use assets and other intangible assets are disclosed in Note 9, Note 10 and Note 13 respectively to the financial statements.

-(d) Fair value measurement of investment property
+(f) Fair value measurement of investment property

-The Group's investment property is stated at estimated fair value, as accounted for by management based on independent external appraisals.
+The Group's investment property is stated at estimated fair value, determined by independent external appraisals or management internally.
 The estimated fair value may differ from the price at which the Group's assets could be sold at a particular time, since actual selling prices are negotiated between willing buyers and sellers.
 Also, certain estimates such as overall market conditions require an assessment of factors not within management's control.
 As a result, actual results of operations and realisation of net assets may vary significantly from that estimate.
-The carrying amount of investment property at the end of the reporting period and information about the valuation techniques and inputs used in determining the fair value of investment property are disclosed in Note 11 to the financial statements.
+The carrying amount of investment property at the end of the financial year and information about the valuation techniques and inputs used in determining the fair value of investment property are disclosed in Note 11 to the financial statements.